 There's even a sneak peek at seven of the eight episode titles.
 We can't quite chart out the whole season using them, but expect Kaer Morhen to be introduced early, while the monstrous events of A Grain of Truth could similarly feature in the opening half of the season.

 - Episode 4: "Redanian Intelligence"

 - Episode 8: TBA

 Beyond The Witcher season 2: Netflix prequels and spinoffs

 You thought The Witcher season 2 was the only thing coming from The Continent?
-Netflix has a prequel series (with a confirmed male and female lead) on the way.
+Netflix has a prequel series called Blood Origin on the way, with Sophia Brown and Michelle Yeoh among those cast.
 It's set 1,200 years before Geralt's time.
 Slightly closer to home is Vesemir animated film Nightmare of the Wolf.
-Expect that to have an 80-minute runtime and possibly a 2021 release.
+Expect that to have an 80-minute runtime and it's releasing in August.